1sakib/terrahacks-project/README.md

-# terrahacks-project
+# TerraHacks-Project
 project by Farhan Sifar, Prince, Sakib Uddin, and Eishan Ashraf

 Make sure to pip install all the libraries the code uses.
-You can find most of them in the scraper.py, app.py, and aichatbot.py file.
+Most of them are in the scraper.py, app.py, and aichatbot.py files.